alpheios-project/documentation/development/adding-short-definitions.md

 This will deploy the file at config-dev.alpheios.net instead of config.alpheios.net.
 You can use a local build of the Alpheios embedded library by changing the value of the`configServiceUrl` setting at https://github.com/alpheios-project/embed-lib/blob/5268f94d2fa5878f20ac7d41b616e96745fc7418/src/embedded.js#L172

+### Step 4.
+Add the ability to select the dictionary to Alpheios

+This is the only part that requires a new build of Alpheios to deploy new short definitions.

+In order for a user to select a short definitions dictionary in Alpheios, it needs to be added to https://github.com/alpheios-project/alpheios-core/blob/master/packages/components/src/settings/language-options-defaults.json

+Ideally, these values should come from the config api rather than the hard-coded local settings.